VamsiKrishna2998/Dashboardpackage/README.md

 # DashboardProduct
- DashboardProduct contains Metrics from the TestRail application and Jira application
+ Dashboard Product contains Metrics from the TestRail application and Jira application

-# testrailmetrics
+# Testrailmetrics
- testrailmetrics package display the test metrics from testRail application
+ Testrail metrics package display the test metrics from testRail application

 # Pre-Requisite
 - NodeJs